Generative Adversarial Networks via a Composite Annealing of Noise and Diffusion: Stabilization of GAN training via noisy scale-space

 \subsection{Implementation of noisy scale-space}

-The data-driven regularization methods can be embedded into GANs as depicted in Figure~\ref{fig:architecture_of_SSN-GAN} (a).
-We implement our data representation into DCGAN~\cite{radford2015dcgan} that is the foundation of recent extensive studies, and call it as Noisy Scale-Space (NSS) GAN.
+The data-based stabilization methods can be embedded into GANs as depicted in Figure~\ref{fig:architecture_of_SSN-GAN} (a).
+We implement our data representation into DCGAN~\cite{radford2015dcgan} that is the foundation of recent extensive studies, and call it Noisy Scale-Space (NSS) GAN.
 The function $\Phi$ consists of the repetition of the smoothing and the noise-injection layers (Figure~\ref{fig:architecture_of_SSN-GAN}b) that can be computed efficiently in parallel.
-Regarding the annealing of the time parameter ($t$) that determines the magnitude of regularization effect, we use an exponential function as
+Regarding the annealing of the time parameter ($t$) that determines the magnitude of stabilization effect, we use an exponential function as

 where $i \in [0,1]$ is the relative iteration in the optimization process that starts at $i=0$, $\beta$ is the power of decay, and $T$ is the initial time $t^{(0)}$.
-We use $\beta=20$ in order to apply the implicit regularization in the early stage of GAN optimization.
+We use $\beta=20$ in order to apply the data transformation in the early stage of GAN optimization.
 Figure~\ref{fig:architecture_of_SSN-GAN} (c) shows the annealing curve of $t$ with $T=256$.
 We have observed that the exponential function achieves better accuracy than others including the step function and the decaying-wave function.
 Also we employ an implementation technique~\cite{jenni2019noiseGAN} in which we apply the filtering function $\Phi$ to only half of data in real-and fake-batches for obtaining a stable and accurate generator.